Musawir456/Auditly-AI/README.md

 **Consistency: Unlike human reviewers, the AI provides a consistent audit based on predefined legal parameters every single time.**

+## 🎯 Target Audience
+**Auditly AI is designed for professionals and organizations that handle a high volume of legal and contractual documentation:**

+## ⚖️ Legal Professionals & Law Firms
+**Lawyers: To quickly audit bulk contracts for risks before deep manual review.**

+**Paralegals: To automate the initial screening of legal clauses and compliance checks.**

+## 🏢 Corporate & Business Sectors
+**HR Managers: To audit employment contracts and ensure they meet standard company policies.**

+**Procurement Departments: To review vendor agreements and identify unfavorable terms or hidden risks.**

+## 🏡 Real Estate & Finance
+**Real Estate Agents: To scan property agreements and sale deeds for potential legal red flags.**

+**Mortgage Officers: To ensure financial documents are authentic and have not been tampered with.**

+## 🛡️ Auditing & Compliance Officers
+**Internal Auditors: To perform digital audits on company records and detect AI-generated or manipulated text.**

 ## 🛠️ Tech Stack

 ### Frontend